 Learn how to clean engine oil from cooling system.

 Professional Installers offer the following information on cleaning engine oil from a cooling system in internal combustion engines.
 It might be a good idea to refresh your knowledge on what is a chiller so you can understand how to clean it.

 Occasionally, engine oil and cooling system liquids are allowed to mix while an engine is running.
 In certain situations, cleaning the oil from the system without removing all cooling system components may be successful.

-2. Fill the cooling system from the highest point possible and allow for an air bleed to maximize the fill effort.
+Finally fill the cooling system from the highest point possible and allow for an air bleed to maximize the fill effort.

-3. Start and run the engine for a period of five minutes and then stop the engine and drain the entire cooling system.
+- Start and run the engine for a period of five minutes and then stop the engine and drain the entire cooling system.
 Repeat this procedure with fresh solution until all traces of oil have been removed.

-4. After all traces of oil have been removed, fill the entire system again with clean water and start and run engine for another five minute period.
+- After all traces of oil have been removed, fill the entire system again with clean water and start and run engine for another five minute period.

-5. Stop the engine and allow ample time for the water to drain completely from the entire cooling system.
+- Stop the engine and allow ample time for the water to drain completely from the entire cooling system.

-6. Fill the cooling system with a 50/50 of antifreeze and clean water making certain to use only antifreeze recommended by that particular engine manufacturer.
+- As a result fill the cooling system with a 50/50 of antifreeze and clean water making certain to use only antifreeze recommended by that particular engine manufacturer.